Whom to schedule an appointment with, and how

 POL 300

 Politics majors are required to complete POL 300 (Conducting Independent Research in Political Science) in the Fall semester of junior year.
-POL 300 is designed to complement the Fall Junior Independent Work requirement and will count for course credit.
+POL 300 is designed to prepare juniors to complete their independent work conducted in their Spring junior paper and senior thesis.
+Students will learn the basics of conducting political science research and will write a research prospectus in the Fall.
+POL 300 will count for departmental course credit.

 Other Information